Improving Estonian Text Simplification through Pretrained Language Models and Custom Datasets: Evaluation

 \subsection{Automatic Evaluation}

-Neural machine translation algorithms like OpenNMT, used for text simplification, require more training data than is currently available in the Estonian Simplification Dataset.

-To enhance the performance of OpenNMT for the Estonian language, the English Wiki-Small Corpus has been automatically translated into Estonian using the Tartu NLP MT service \cite{korotkova-fishel-2024-estonian}.
+To address the scarcity of Estonian simplification data, the English WikiSmall corpus was translated into Estonian using the Tartu NLP machine translation service \cite{korotkova-fishel-2024-estonian}.
+This enabled training the OpenNMT model entirely on Estonian text, albeit derived from English simplification pairs, resulting in a larger and more diverse dataset than the Estonian Simplification Dataset.

-Llama 3.0 and Llama 3.1 were qualitatively evaluated by fine-tuning them on the Estonian Simplification Dataset, excluding the gold standard, and applying them to simplify the original sentences from the gold standard.
-Llama 3.1 demonstrated slightly better performance and was therefore selected for the final evaluation.
+For LLaMA, both the 3.0 and 3.1 versions were fine-tuned on the Estonian Simplification Dataset, excluding the 100-sentence test set.
+Qualitative analysis showed that LLaMA 3.1 consistently outperformed its predecessor, and it was therefore selected for final evaluation.

-As in the English case, training was conducted with the OpenNMT-py library, using the same parameters except for an increased vocabulary size of 60,000 with vocabulary sharing enabled.
-Vocabulary sharing allowed better handling of tokens unique to the input set.
-During training, 12 checkpoints were saved, all later evaluated to select the best-performing model and prevent overfitting.
-The fine tuning parameters for fine-tuning LLaMA 3.1 were configured as follows: a batch size of 8 per device with gradient accumulation over 2 steps, and a total of 500 training steps with a warmup of 100 steps.
-The learning rate was set to 0.00005, using the AdamW optimizer in 8-bit mode and cosine learning rate scheduling.
-Weight decay was applied at 0.01 to regularize the model, with mixed precision enabled via FP16.
-Logging occurred every 50 steps, and a fixed seed of 42 ensured reproducibility.
-The pretrained model and tokenizer have been serialized for use in simplifying the sentences in the test set.

-The figure \ref{fig:model_performance} compares Llama 3.1 and OpenNMT models based on BLEU, SARI, and FKGL scores.
-OpenNMT achieves a slightly higher BLEU score (30.05 vs. 27.04), indicating closer alignment with reference texts, but Llama 3.1 performs better on SARI (49.72 vs. 47.43), suggesting it produces more effective simplifications by adding, deleting, or modifying content to improve readability.
-Llama 3.1 also has a marginally lower FKGL score (8.71 vs. 9.02), implying its outputs may be slightly easier to read.
-The automatic comparison reveals no clear winner, as both algorithms show similar performance based on standard metrics.
-Therefore, we should turn to a manual comparison for a definitive result.
+Training for OpenNMT was performed using the OpenNMT-py library with a shared vocabulary of 60,000 tokens.
+Vocabulary sharing was enabled to improve token alignment between source and target.
+The training process saved 12 checkpoints, and the best-performing checkpoint (based on dev loss) was selected to avoid overfitting.

+For LLaMA 3.1, fine-tuning was conducted over 500 training steps, with a warmup of 100 steps.
+A batch size of 8 with gradient accumulation over 2 steps was used.
+The AdamW optimizer was configured with a learning rate of 0.00005, weight decay of 0.01, and cosine learning rate scheduling.
+Mixed precision (FP16) training was used to accelerate computation and reduce memory usage.
+A fixed seed (42) was applied for reproducibility.
+The resulting model was serialized and deployed for testing.